AMSL111 American Sign Language II

 - acquire and use appropriate vocabulary based on the everyday topics mentioned below;

-- determine the right way to express themselves in various social settings; and
+- determine the right way to express themselves in various social settings by learning on an elementary level "how, when, and why to say what to whom; and

 - compare and contrast the various cultural aspects of Deaf culture and community with their own.